Guiding-center dynamics in a screw-pinch magnetic field: Conclusion and Discussion

 \section{Conclusion and Discussion}

-By using the geometric formulation of the Newtonian mechanics of charged particle motion in a screw-pinch magnetic field, we have demonstrated Kruskal's identity between the reduced radial action integral (\ref{eq:Jr_rzeta}), from which the Kruskal adiabatic-invariant series is derived, and the magnetic moment (\ref{eq:mu_final}), which is expanded explicitly in powers of the magnetic-field non-uniformity.
-In contrast to the previous work by Holas {\it et al.}\cite{Holas_etal_2025}, we have explicitly demonstrated the Kruskal identity up to third order in $\epsilon$.
+The present work was concerned with an explicit proof of the Kruskal identity \eqref{eq:Kruskal} in a doubly-symmetric screw-pinch magnetic geometry.
+In recent work by Holas {\it et al.}\cite{Holas_etal_2025}, a Lagrangian formulation was used to derive an explicit expression for the reduced radial action integral (\ref{eq:Jr_rzeta}), which is expressed in terms of the axial magnetic flux $\psi(r)$ and the azimuthal magnetic flux $\Psi(\psi)$ defined in Eq.~\eqref{eq:psi_Psi}.
+Unfortunately, since the azimuthal magnetic flux $\Psi(\psi)$ cannot be solved in closed form, the Lagrangian formalism adopted by Holas {\it et al.}\cite{Holas_etal_2025} yielded results that could only prove the Kruskal identity through computer algebra up to third order in $\epsilon$.
+By using the geometric formulation of the Newtonian mechanics of charged particle motion in a screw-pinch magnetic field in the present work, we have demonstrated Kruskal's identity between the reduced radial action integral (\ref{eq:Jr_rzeta}), from which the Kruskal adiabatic-invariant series is derived, and the magnetic moment (\ref{eq:mu_final}), which is expanded explicitly in powers of the magnetic-field non-uniformity.
 By exploiting the algorithmic nature of the Lie-transform approach to guiding-center dynamics, which would generate explicit expressions for $\mu_{2}$ and $(r_{2},\lambda_{2})$, it is possible to prove the Kruskal identity $J_{r} = \mu_{\rm gc}$ up to fourth order in $\epsilon$ (i.e., second order in magnetic-field non-uniformity).

 It has recently been argued\cite{Holas_etal_2025} that a non-perturbative expression for the gyrocenter magnetic moment, which would be an adiabatic invariant in the presence of time-dependent electromagnetic-field perturbations, might be derived by the same method used here.
 While the particle energy is no longer conserved because of the time dependence of the field perturbations, the double spatial symmetries of the unperturbed magnetic field configuration will also be destroyed.
 Hence, in the absence of a reduced action integral (\ref{eq:J3_def}), one would only rely on the formal integral definition for the gyrocenter magnetic moment